ByteInternet/community.hypernode.io/Documentation/hypernode-api/README.md

 will be able to retrieve the login URL for Chargebee which you can then use to login and manage your subscriptions.
 For more information about this endpoint have a look at [this endpoint's documentation]( /Documentation/hypernode-api/chargebee/SSO/README.md).

+### Perform preinstall
+This endpoint allows you to perform a preinstall of magento or akeneo on your Hypernode.
+For more information about this endpoint have a look at [this enpoint's documentation](/Documentation/hypernode-api/preinstall/README.md).